klange/toaruos/README.md

 ## History

-ToaruOS has been in development for over ten years, and the goals of the project have changed through out its life time.
+> I have been working on ToaruOS for over a decade now, and my goals have changed over the years.

-When it was initiated in December 2010, the OS was a personal project, and its focus was on the individual learning of its author.

-With time, ToaruOS's relatively advanced graphical interface and other features have inspired new hobby OSes, and the goals of the project shifted towards providing a reliable learning resource.

-From its initial release through the middle of 2018, ToaruOS's userspace was built on top of the Newlib C standard library implementation as well as various third-party libraries such as Cairo and Freetype.

-Since the release of 1.6.x, all third-party runtime dependencies have been removed or replaced, and ToaruOS has been entirely "in-house".

-In April 2021, work began on ToaruOS 2.0, which brings a rewritten kernel for x86-64 (and potentially other architectures) and support for SMP.
-The new "Misaka" kernel was merged upstream at the end of May.
+>
+> When I first started the project in December 2010, my aim was to "learn by doing" - studying Unix-like systems by making one from scratch.
+> I had been a contributor to Compiz, one of the first widely-used compositing window managers for X11, a few years prior, and somewhat naturally ToaruOS gained a GUI built on similar concepts early on.
+>
+> For its original 1.0 release in 2015, ToaruOS was not the "completely from scratch" OS it has since become.
+> Newlib provided the libc, and the GUI was built on Cairo, libpng, and Freetype.
+> In the middle of 2018, I started a new project to replace these third-party components, which was eventually completed and merged to become ToaruOS 1.6.
+>
+> Through out the project, ToaruOS has also attracted quite a few beginner OS developers who have tried to use it as a reference.
+> ToaruOS's kernel, however, was a source of personal embarrassment for me, and in April 2021, after a long hiatus, I began work on a new one.
+> The result was Misaka: a new 64-bit, SMP-enabled kernel.
+Misaka was merged in May and started the 1.99 series of beta releases leading up to ToaruOS 2.0.

 ## Features